 Much has been said about how 5G will change our lives.
 However, a lot of the discussion has been unclear or piecemeal at best.
-Below, we layout the key differences between 4G and 5G, why it matters and how it ties-in to digital infrastructure.
+We layout the key differences between 4G LTE and 5G, as well as why it matters to you.

 - Mobile Gaming: Candy Crush, Clash of Clans and Pokémon GO

 - Maps: Apple Maps, Waze, and Google Maps

 - Music Streaming: Spotify, Apple Music and Amazon Music